Want an extraordinary breakfast idea? Try preparing waffle french toast! Check out Lisa’s recipe for this one-of-a-kind breakfast for someone special!

 Drizzle onto it some honey or syrup (both are outrageously good with this) and serve, and expect to hear grumbles of goodness from your family, praising you for your awesomeness and wanting more.

-Please note: This recipe is for only two waffles, so you can easily double to create however many servings you need.
-I don’t normally do my recipes this way, but the two-waffle/one-egg combo per person just seemed too easy to ignore.
+Absolutely!
+One serving of this recipe is for two waffles, so you can easily double or triple to create however many servings you need.
+I don’t normally do my recipes this way, but the two-waffle/one-egg combo per person just seemed too easy to ignore!

 Waffle French Toast